 People often associate joint pain with arthritis—specifically variations such as rheumatoid arthritis.
 However, arthritis is by no means the only cause of joint pain.
 The muscle groups surrounding joints are essential in joint movement, so overuse, underuse, and incorrect use of those groups can also lead to joint pain.
 So, the best way to prevent …Read More

-For someone who has been sitting or standing for several consecutive hours, back tension is expected.
-One way to deal with this tension is to crack or pop the back.
-Done correctly, cracking your back can be extremely helpful in relieving tension, decreasing pain, easing joint inflammation, and improving your range of motion.
-So, what …Read More
+Back tension is common in people who sit or stand for several consecutive hours.
+One way to deal with this tension is to crack or pop your back.
+Done correctly, cracking your back can be helpful in relieving tension, decreasing pain, easing joint inflammation, and improving your range of motion.
+What Does the Cracking Sound …Read More

 There’s a diagnosis for the headaches, achy shoulders, and neck pain associated with spending your days hunched over your phone reading or texting — Text Neck.
 Beyond smartphone use, neck and back pain can come from gaming, emailing, tablet use, or spending long periods of time working at a computer.
 Our necks are generally used …Read More